 The brief response is that the very best sort of cardio, if low or higher intensity, is the one you will do consistently.
 The perfect strategy is to begin at more moderate intensity if you’re new to cardiovascular and gradually work your way to higher intensity as your endurance and aerobic respiratory capacity improve.

 The reason is that novices doing HIIT (High-Intensity Interval Training) are prone to burnout because of human anatomy.
-Constant hardcore training leads to strains towards the human body, especially your joints and muscles.
+Constant hardcore training leads to strains on the human body, especially your joints and muscles.
 Exhaustion will leave you feeling exceptionally exhausted, tired, and worn out to stay with your routine.

 If you’re a beginner, try Low-Intensity Interval Training (LIIT).
 Warm-up in a very low intensity, and another moment to high intensity using a 1 minute low (or you may call it retrieval) intensity.
 As you advance, you may begin to increase the intensity and length of the high-intensity part or reduce the length of the low-intensity bit.
 In that way, you’ll have the ability to burn off more calories throughout the workout at a higher intensity.
 Don’t forget that losing weight is all about burning more calories than we consume daily.